 - Short-term incentive award opportunities are linked to pre-established objective metrics for our financial performance during two six-month periods each fiscal year.
-As discussed in more detail below under "Elements of Compensation Short-Term Incentive Opportunities," each target short-term incentive award opportunity is expressed as a percentage of the Named Executive Officer's base salary that is paid during the applicable performance period.
-The short-term incentive program is structured so that as the level of a Named Executive Officer's responsibility at Qorvo increases, his target short-term incentive award opportunity will also increase, resulting in a greater percentage of his short-term incentive compensation being at-risk and linked to our operating performance. - A substantial amount of each Named Executive Officer's total long-term equity-based incentive compensation is performance-based.
+As discussed in more detail below under "Elements of Compensation -Short-Term Incentive Opportunities," each target short-term incentive award opportunity is expressed as a percentage of the Named Executive Officer's base salary that is paid during the applicable performance period.
+The short-term incentive program is structured so that as the level of a Named Executive Officer's responsibility at Oorvo increases, his target short-term incentive award opportunity as a percentage of his total base salary and target short-term incentive award opportunity will also increase, resulting in a greater percentage of his short-term incentive compensation being at-risk and linked to our operating performance. - A substantial amount of each Named Executive Officer's total long-term equity-based incentive compensation is performance-based.
 For fiscal 2021, our long-term performance-based equity awards were linked to our performance as measured against pre-established Company objectives.
 While each individual compensation component was set with reference to comparable data drawn from the peer group, taking into account the observations of Compensia as to best practices in our industry, the Committee established a policy that approximately 60% of the value of each Named